Chalarangelo/30-seconds-of-code/content/snippets/js/s/random-hex-color-code.md

 ---
+title: Generate a random hex color code in JavaScript
-title: Random hex color code
+shortTitle: Random hex color code
-type: snippet
+type: tip
 language: javascript
 tags: [math,random]
 cover: industrial-tokyo
+excerpt: Learn how to generate a random hexadecimal color code with a few lines of JavaScript.
-dateModified: 2021-01-08
+dateModified: 2024-02-02
 ---

+Hex color codes are used everywhere in web development and, oftentimes, you might need to generate a random one on the fly.
+This can be useful for a variety of purposes, such as generating random colors for a UI, or for testing purposes.
-Generates a random hexadecimal color code.

-- Use `Math.random()` to generate a random 24-bit (6 * 4bits) hexadecimal number.
-- Use bit shifting and then convert it to an hexadecimal string using `Number.prototype.toString()`.
+Generating a random hex color code is fairly simple, but requires some math.
+You can use the `Math.random()` method to generate a random **24-bit** (6 * 4bits) hexadecimal number, then use **bit shifting** and convert it to an **hexadecimal string** using `Number.prototype.toString()` with a base of `16`.

+As the resulting number might be longer than 6 characters, you can use `String.prototype.slice()` to extract the first **6 characters**.
+Finally, you can prepend a `#` to the string to make it a valid hex color code.

 ```js
 const randomHexColorCode = () => {